andrfaren/Ciphers/README.md

 # Ciphers
-An application that uses the Strategy pattern to enctypt and decrypt messages.
+An application that uses the Strategy pattern to encrypt and decrypt messages.

 Supports the following ciphers:
   - Caesar (shift)